athul/notes/content/vim.md

 title: "Some Vim Bindings"
 tags: ["terminal"]
 ---
-Some default Vim Bindings, after reading a book on how to use Vim 😁
+Some default Vim Bindings, after reading a book on how to use Vim :grin:

 ---
 Navigation: